tommike44/alx-zero_day/README.md

-my first readme is updated, how cool
+my first readme is updated, hw cool is that